Rheumatoid Arthritis and Fibrin

 - White blood cell (WBC ) count

 Filaggrin is a protein that binds to keratin.
 Keratin is the main component of the outer layer of skin, hair, nails as well as horns, feathers, claws and hoofs.
 Antifilaggrin antibodies (AFA) are a strong indicator of rheumatoid arthritis.
-Two products that are derived from fibrin (deiminated α and β fibrinogen chains) are deposited in the rheumatoid membranes that is a target for the antifilaggrin antibodies.
+Two products that are derived from fibrin (deiminated α and β fibrinogen chains) are deposited in the rheumatoid membranes that are a target for the antifilaggrin antibodies.
 Antibodies are produced by the immune system in response to a foreign invader (called an antigen).
 In this case, the foreign invaders are the two fibrin-derived products.
 3 4 5

-This shows that fibrin is implicated in the inflammation resulting from rheumatoid arthritis but does not show the original cause of the inflammation that caused the increase in fibrin and fibrinogen in the first place.
+This shows that fibrin is implicated in the inflammation resulting in rheumatoid arthritis but does not show the original cause of the inflammation that caused the increase in fibrin and fibrinogen in the first place.

 Rheumatoid arthritis is strongly associated with urinary tract infections.
 This is consistent with the observation that rheumatoid arthritis occurs much more frequently in women.

-The majority of urinary tract infections are caused by Escherichia coli (E. coli) bacteria followed by bacteria of the Proteus genus.
+The majority of urinary tract infections are caused by Escherichia coli (E. coli) bacteria followed by the bacteria Proteus mirabilis.

 Collagen is the most abundant proteins found in mammals and is the main component of connective tissue.
 It is found in fibrous tissues such as tendons, ligaments, skin, cartilage and bones as well as other organs.
 It is cartilage and bones that are affected by rheumatoid arthritis.